costinchen/shim-review/README.md

 ### How do the launched components prevent execution of unauthenticated code?
 Summarize in one or two sentences, how your secure bootchain works on higher level.
 *******************************************************************************
-grub2 verifies signatures on booted kernels via shim. fwupd does not include code to launch other binaries, it can only load UEFI updates.
+shim verifies signature of grub, grub verifies signature of kernel (vmlinux).
+Kernel verifies signatures of kernel modules. fwupd does not include code to launch other binaries, it can only load UEFI updates.

 *******************************************************************************
 ### Does your shim load any loaders that support loading unsigned kernels (e.g. certain GRUB2 configurations)?